mnuhurr/d2v-audio/README.md

 # d2v-audio
-data2vec for environmental audio
+data2vec for general audio inputs

-work in progress
+work in progress (it works but it doesn't work)